hcwong/cs3245hw4/README.txt

 1. Free-text queries

 For free-text queries, query expansion is implemented.
-We first take in the list of words/ phrases in the query terms and measure the query term weight of each individual words/phrases.
+We first take in the list of words/phrases in the query terms and measure the query term weight of each individual words/phrases.
 If the weight is more than or equal to a particular threshold, query expansion is done on it.
 This is to avoid query expansion on every word and phrases, and only to be done on the important words.
 Once the query is expanded, the list of words/phreases are then processed.